Sameer-Programmer/Practice-Java/Data types.md

 With Unicode in Java, you can represent characters not only from the basic ASCII set but also from almost all languages across the world, making Java highly versatile in handling internationalization.

+- Default value of char is zero  and it represents the space character